B2. Operations

 Learning Context Prerequisites

-To understand addition and subtraction, and the relationships between them, students must master counting and decomposition of numbers by knowing how to divide quantities.
+To understand addition and subtraction, and the relationships between them.
+When students master counting and decomposing numbers, it is easier for them to understand the relationships between addition and subtraction.

-Students who know how to decompose numbers can make the connection between addition and its inverse operation, subtraction; for example, to calculate 15 - 8, students ask themselves "15 is 8 plus what?"
-This strategy encourages the student to use known additions to determine the unknown quantity of a subtraction.
-A clear understanding of the relationship between addition and subtraction is essential to understanding the meaning of operations and mastering basic number facts.
+Students who know how to decompose numbers can make the connection between addition and its inverse operation, subtraction; for example, to calculate 15 - 8, students can ask themselves "15 is 8 plus what?"
+This strategy encourages the student to use known addition facts to determine the unknown quantity in a subtraction.
+A clear understanding of the relationship between addition and subtraction is essential to understanding the connections between operations and mastering basic number facts.

 In this learning situation, the student should be able to: